-The Day-Lewis family has strong links with both Ireland and England.
+Daniel Day-Lewis' family has strong links with both Ireland and England.
 Over the generations the family has moved back and forth across the Irish sea.
-Tracing the family back from Daniel’s father poet laureate Cecil Day Lewis we looked at both the maternal and paternal lines.
+Tracing the family back from Daniel's father poet laureate Cecil Day Lewis, we looked at both the maternal and paternal lines.
 We decided to concentrate on the generation born in the 1840s, as it was this generation that brought the Irish and English strands of the family together.

 Paternal Day-Lewis Line

 On the paternal line the Day-Lewis family tree immediately offered an intriguing puzzle which we were unable to solve.
-If our readers know the answer we’d be delighted to hear from you here or in our forums.
 It concerns the very name Day-Lewis.
-We can find no evidence of the double-barreled name before Daniel’s great grandfather Frank Edward Day-Lewis (b.1846) adopted the name sometime in the 1860s.
+We can find no evidence of the double-barreled name before Daniel's great grandfather Frank Edward Day-Lewis (b.1846) adopted the name sometime in the 1860s.

 There is no indication in the records where Frank Edward went to school, he is at home on census night and therefore doesn't appear to have gone to boarding school.
 We also don't know how he made his living before he arrived in Ireland.
 He is described on his marriage certificate, at the age of 22, as a merchant and he can be found in Slater's Royal National Commercial Directory of Ireland 1881 as a cigar and wine merchant.
 It appears he did well in his trade as the family lived in Rathgar, and not above the shop at Fleet Street.
 His wife, Elizabeth Mary Butler (c.1846-1880), was the daughter of the architect John Butler.